The Victim Privacy Argument: Examined

 - Identity exposure via broadcast Addressed by existing protocols

-In 2016, investigative journalists in Buffalo, New York used scanner access and records requests to document a pattern: domestic violence calls in certain neighborhoods received significantly slower police response than identical calls in wealthier areas.
+In 2016, investigative journalists in Buffalo, New York used scanner access and records requests to document a clear pattern: domestic violence calls in certain neighborhoods received significantly slower police response than identical calls in wealthier areas.

 - Policy changes prioritizing DV response